You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Their authors include big names like Arje Shaw, Catherine Holmes, David Michael Slater, Frank Foster, and David Friedman.
 Along with publishing books physically (both paperback and hardcover), you may also get your title recorded and marketed as an audiobook.

-Get in touch with Library Tales Publishing and pitch them your book idea via their online submission form.
+Get in touch with Library Tales Publishing and pitch them your book idea via their submission form.

 Email (for questions): office@librarytales.com